Power Point Show MP3 audio

 B. No Doubt that the Festival of the Birth of Christ Began After New Testament Times.

-1. “There is no evidence of the existence of a Feast of the Nativity before the 4th century” (Encyclopedia Of Religion & Ethics, III:601).
+1. “There is no evidence of the existence of a Feast of the Nativity before the 4th century” (Encyclopedia Of Religion and Ethics, III:601).

 2. “There is no historical evidence that our Lord’s birthday was celebrated during the apostolic or early post-apostolic times” (The Shaff-Herzog Encyclopedia, III:47).